BengtGustafsson/extract_fx/README.md

 As the example in format_literal_test.cpp uses std::println the compiler must have this implemented, which is currently only true for the latest Visual Studio 2022 compilers.

-The CMakeLists file includes a file `fx_file.cmake` which contains a function`target_fx_file` that can be called with a CMake target name and a number source files in the same way as CMake's own `target_sources`.
-This causes the files to be set up for pre-preprocessing with extract_fx and the resulting output file (which is written in the `extracted` subdirectory of the current build directory) to be added to the project in a special *source group* called Extracted. this provides a nearly invisible integration into Visual Studio and allows using f and x literals in source files which are added to their projects using the `target_fx_file` macro.
+The CMakeLists file includes a file `fx_sources.cmake` which contains a function`target_fx_sources` that can be called with a CMake target name and a number source files in the same way as CMake's own `target_sources`.
+This causes the files to be set up for pre-preprocessing with extract_fx and the resulting output file (which is written in the `extracted` subdirectory of the current build directory) to be added to the project in a special *source group* called Extracted.
+This provides a nearly invisible integration into Visual Studio and allows using f and x literals in source files which are added to their projects using the `target_fx_sources` macro.

 ## Experimentation environment.

 A file `format_literal.h` is supplied which contains a subclass of std::string called `extracted_string`.
 Overloads of `print` and
-`println` are provided which take just this std::string subclass.
+`println` are provided which take this std::string subclass.
 With this the supplied demo program `format_literal_test.cpp` can be compiled.
-It contains the following uses of f-literals. std::println is brought into of the overload set by a using declaration here to show how the new `println` overload interacts with the overloads already in std.
+It contains some example uses of f-literals. std::println is brought into of the overload set by a using declaration here to show how the new `println` overload interacts with the overloads already in std.

 ```C++
 #include "format_literal.h"